Combine TOKENLISTs

 2. A phrase search spans both fields.
 For example, if @p is set to "Blue Note", it matches a row that contains both Title="Big Blue Note" and Studio="Blue Note Studios".

-The first approach solves these problems because a phrase only matches one field and each string field is only tokenized once if both the individual and combined TOKENLIST are indexed.
+The first approach solves these problems because a phrase only matches one field and each string field is only tokenized once if both the individual and combined TOKENLISTs are indexed.
 Even though each string field is only tokenized once, the resulting TOKENLISTs are stored separately in the index.

-Tokenize words separately and concatenate TOKENLIST values
+Tokenize words separately and concatenate TOKENLISTs

 CREATE TABLE Albums (